Person making a digital payment on smartphone

 Globalization Made Physical Gifts Logistically Difficult

 When your wedding guests span five countries, physical gift logistics become a genuine headache.
 International shipping is expensive, slow, unreliable, and subject to customs duties that sometimes cost more than the gift itself.
+A $40 candle becomes a $90 candle by the time it lands, and the recipient is often charged the difference at delivery.

 Experiences Produce More Lasting Happiness Than Objects